Dog Retraining to End Food Aggression, or "My Dog Bit the Hand That Feeds Her!"

 The next step: canine rehab

-During the time it took for my hand to heal (yes, there is a scar), I re-read all those books about dog behavior and how dogs think...books I bought and read soon after Puppy Girl came into my life.
-Sure, I'd enjoyed reading them before, sort of like I enjoy reading cookbooks and diet books (read, but don't use).
+During the time it took for my hand to heal (yes, there is a scar), I re-read all those books about dog behavior and how dogs think--books I bought and read soon after Puppy Girl came into my life.
+Sure, I'd enjoyed reading them before, sort of like I enjoy reading cookbooks and diet books (i.e., the key word is read).
 I never put into practice most of their concepts and recommended actions.
 Now it was desperation time.
 I had to make sure my dog would learn to never bite a human again.

-Out came Cesar Millan's books, Cesar's Way and BeThe Pack Leader.
-I read every word and began putting into play some of the steps he prescribed to show my dog I was indeed her pack leader.
+Out came the books I owned about training dogs.
+I reread every word and began putting into play some of the steps recommended to show my dog I was indeed the one in charge.

 When the storms finally abated enough for me to think about sleep, I gave her permission to jump up on the bed.
-Even Cesar doesn't absolutely forbid letting your dog sleep with you (though he doesn't think it's such a great idea, either).
+Most trainers in the books I'd read don't forbid letting your dog sleep with you, though some may think it isn't a a great idea.

 Which method is the best one?

-Fresh on the heels of my reading from the Dog Whisperer's books, I received a magazine with an article about Tamar Geller, the celebrity dog trainer who wrote The Loved Pet and whose latest book being advertised is titled 30 Days to a Well-mannered Dog .
-Her philosophy is the polar opposite from Millan's.
+Fresh on the heels of my reading from the books that stress the pack leader concept, I received a magazine with an article about Tamar Geller, the celebrity dog trainer who wrote The Loved Pet and whose latest book being advertised is titled 30 Days to a Well-mannered Dog .
+Her philosophy is the polar opposite from that of trainers such as Cesar Millan.
 She claims that, when she worked in Israeli intelligence, she saw the dominance over dogs theory put into practice to the extreme, and she equates it with dog abuse.
 Her methods emphasize loving your dog and establishing a mutual respect.

 So, which is the best method?
 Which worked for me and produced the desired results with Puppy Girl?